 Since APM is sort of a ubiquitous term for anything and everything performance-related, some vendors use the term to mean totally different things.
 APM can span several different types of vendor solutions.

-- App Metrics Based – Several tools use various server and app metrics and call it APM.
-At best they can tell you how many requests your app gets and potentially which URLs might be slow.
+- App metrics-based – Several tools use various server and app metrics and call it APM.
+At best, they can tell you how many requests your app gets and potentially which URLs might be slow.
 Since they don’t do code-level profiling, they can’t tell you why.

-- Code-Level Performance – Stackify Retrace, New Relic, AppDynamics, and Dynatrace are the typical type of APM products you think of, based on code profiling and transaction tracing.
+- Code-level performance – Stackify Retrace, New Relic, AppDynamics, and Dynatrace are the typical type of APM products you think of based on code profiling and transaction tracing.

-Final Words:
+Final words: